Characters of Holby City: Ed Loftwood

 Graeme Garden plays recurring character Ed Loftwood, a cardiothoracic consultant and Clinical Lead at the hospital.
 He encourages Alex Adams to return to the hospital following his departure, and also has lab technician Reg Lund on his firm for a time.
-He opposes Connie Beauchamp's planned expansion of Darwin ward, however still recommends that she apply for his Clinical Lead position upon his retirement.
+He opposes Connie Beauchamp's planned expansion of Darwin ward; however, he still recommends that she apply for his Clinical Lead position upon his retirement.
 Loftwood steps down from the position, but remains at the hospital in a surgical capacity.

 Reg Lund

 Martin Hancock plays Reg Lund, a medical researcher and registrar who appears from series seven, episode 37 until series eight, episode 32.
 He works in the hospital lab alongside Diane Lloyd, and explains to her that while he had been technically competent as a registrar, he found it hard to summon the people skills to work with patients, resulting in a number of fatalities.
 However, on several occasions he is able to aid both Diane and Abra Durant in emergency operations, and eventually moves to work on the Acute Assessment Unit.
-While there, he develops a crush on nurse Donna Jackson which goes unreciprocated.
-He confesses his love to her and attempts to convince her that her boyfriend, manager Bradley Hume does not really care for her.
+While there, he develops a crush on nurse Donna Jackson, which goes unreciprocated.
+He confesses his love to her and attempts to convince her that her boyfriend, manager Bradley Hume, does not really care for her.
 Although Donna eventually breaks up with Bradley, she explains to Reg that she values him as a friend and nothing more.

 Vanessa Lytton

 Leslie Ash plays CEO Vanessa Lytton.
-Vanessa arrives in the episode "The Spirit Dancing" - series eleven, episode 52 of the programme, replacing former CEO Jayne Grayson.
+Vanessa arrives in the episode "The Spirit Dancing" – series eleven, episode 52 of the programme, replacing former CEO Jayne Grayson.
 Ash was cast in the role after a five-year break from acting, due to complications arising from MRSA.
 As Ash is disabled, Vanessa walks with the aid of a walking stick.
 Ash has praised Holby City producers for their willingness to cast a disabled actress as Vanessa who is a "scheming", "conniving and calculated" executive, whose storylines see her clash with several members of the hospital's senior staff.